meerageorge/DUSTMAKER/README.md

 ## Prerequisites
 This tool is built for Houdini
 It is tested on Linux and OSX
-This code is written using Python 2.7 and PySide Houdini 15.5 supports Pyside by default.
+This code is written using Python 2.7 and PySide.

+Houdini 15.5 supports Pyside by default.